 by Sandra Erwin —

-The auxiliary propulsion devices were designed to extend the service life of satellites in geostationary orbit by up to six years.
-Australian satellite operator Optus will be the first customer for the MEP.
+The MEPs are propulsion devices designed to extend the service life of a 2,000 kilogram satellite by six years.

-The plan is to launch the 3,000 kilogram MRV and three MEPs each about 400 kilograms on a SpaceX rocket in 2024.
-They will be released from the launch vehicle, independently deploy and raise themselves to a geostationary orbit.
+The mission in 2024 will launch the MRV — a 3,000 kilogram spacecraft — and three MEPs, each about 400 kilograms.
+The MRV and MEPs will be released from the launch vehicle, independently deploy and raise themselves to a geostationary orbit using solar electric propulsion.